oahr/oahr/src/faq.md

 > Sure, if multiple Product IDs are technically required.
 You can also request further Product IDs later, if you extend your project and need more.
 >
-> However, you cannot reserving Product IDs "just in case", since we request to see the photo of a prototype.
+> However, you cannot reserve Product IDs for future use, since we request to see a photo of your working prototype.
 But there is also no need to do so, since it is easy to get more Product IDs as soon as you need them.

+**Can I have a different Manufacturer ID?**

+> Sure, but not from us. 😉 You can [obtain your own Manufacturer ID](https://wiki.amigaos.net/wiki/Amiga_Hardware_Manufacturer_ID_Registry) at Hyperion Entertainment CVBA.
+If your project complies to our rules for open Amiga hardware projects, you can still [apply to be listed here](application.md).

+**boards.library does not show my name as manufacturer!**

+> Yes, unfortunately the `boards.library` does not support diverging manufacturer names on product IDs. `identify.library` will show your name as manufacturer of your board though.

 ## Forks etc